nimaid/GLaDOS-TTS/README.md

 There is an automatic greeting message that plays on startup.
 You can change this with the `-g`/`--greeting` parameter.

-You can also completely disable the greeting message wit the `-ng`/`--no-greet` flag.
+You can also completely disable the greeting message with the `-ng`/`--no-greet` flag.

 ## From The Command Line
 <p align="center"><img src="tts_command.png" alt="Command Line Program Splash Screen"/></p>